Recipes Made Easy

 • Preheat the oven to 220℃/200℃ fan/gas mark 7.
 Lightly grease a baking sheet.

-• Place the flour in a mixing bowl and rub in the butter until the mixture resembles fine breadcrumbs.
-Stir in the haloumi and mint.
+• Place 225g flour in a mixing bowl and rub in 50g butter until the mixture resembles fine breadcrumbs.
+Stir in 100g haloumi and 1 tablespoon mint.

-• Add the yogurt and mix to a soft dough.
+• Add 150ml yogurt and mix to a soft dough.

 • Roll out the dough on a lightly floured work surface to about 3-4cm thick and cut out eight 7cm scones, gathering up the dough and re-rolling as required.
 Place on the baking sheet.